inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 police would find you.
 	You know the kind of flu I'm talking about.
 		-- Dave Barry, "Molecular Homicide"
-Why did the Roman Empire collapse?
+Why did the Roman  collapse?
 What is the Latin for office automation?
 Lank: Here we go.
 We're about to set a new record.
 Earl: (to the crowd) How about a date?
 Lank: We've done it.
 Earl has set a new record.
 Turned down by